codestorms37/Credit_Risk_Analysis/README.md

 ## Overview

-The purpose of the analysis is to compare different techniques to asess credit card risk, wich is inherently an unbalanced clasification problem
+The purpose of the analysis is to compare different techniques to assess credit card risk, which is inherently an unbalanced classification problem

 ### Tools